 Who is responsible for your car finance debt after your death?

-This will depend on the type of finance and how it was taken out.
+This depends on the type of finance and how it was taken out.

 If you have a guarantor, they will become responsible for the finance agreement, just as they would if you were unable to make your monthly payments.